Chemotherapy uses anti cancer (cytotoxic) drugs to destroy brain tumour cells. The drugs circulate throughout your body in the bloodstream.

 Types of chemotherapy

-The most common type of drugs for brain tumours are:
+Common types of chemotherapy drugs for brain tumours include:

 - carmustine (BCNU)